-29. Reclaimed land for development and public areas must comply with the minimum soil levels and other requirements prescribed from time to time by the Mosquito (Research and Control) Law (2007 Revision).
+Flooding 29.
+Reclaimed land for development and public areas must comply with the minimum soil levels and other requirements prescribed from time to time by the Mosquito (Research and Control) Law (2007 Revision).

-- 30. In subdivisions, provision shall be made for- - (a) one primary school for every 400 families-the site reserved for a primary school being approximately three acres; and - (b) one secondary school for every 2,000 families-the site reserved for a secondary school being approximately seven acres.
+Provision for schools 30.
+In subdivisions, provision shall be made for-

-31. (1) Suitable landscaping shall be carried out and shade trees planted where Landscaping practicable.
+- (a) one primary school for every 400 families-the site reserved for a primary school being approximately three acres; and - (b) one secondary school for every 2,000 families-the site reserved for a secondary school being approximately seven acres. - Landscaping 31.
+(1) Suitable landscaping shall be carried out and shade trees planted where practicable.